-One of the most popular uses of big data is to improve product recommendations and personalization of service offerings.
+One of the most popular uses of big data is to improve product recommendations and personalization of websites and services.
 The challenge with online offerings is that there are sometimes an overwhelming number of choices.
-With all those choices, making the wrong decision can result in dissatisfied users, customers, patients or citizens.
-Big data has powered some of the most significant innovations in recommendation and personalization systems, giving people hyperspecific recommendations that best match their needs.
+With all those choices, making the wrong decision can result in dissatisfied users and customers.
+Big data has powered some of the most significant innovations in recommendation and personalization systems, giving people hyper-personalized recommendations that best match their needs.

-- In addition to retail, the media and content industries have squeezed the most value from big data-powered personalization.
-Streaming service leaders such as Netflix, Amazon, YouTube, Hulu, Disney+ and others use their massive customer behavior databases to optimize searches, ratings and suggestions.
-They use all manner of information -- views, reviews, clicks, searches, time and date preferences, and other aspects -- to develop an algorithm that can best predict customer interests.
+- In addition to retail, the media and content industries have squeezed significant value from personalization powered by big data.
+Streaming service leaders such as Netflix, Amazon, YouTube, Hulu and Disney+ use their massive customer behavior databases to optimize searches, ratings and suggestions.
+They use all manner of information -- views, reviews, clicks, searches, time and date preferences, and other aspects -- to develop algorithms that can best predict customer interests.

 - Online advertising is also heavily powered by big data analytics.
 Ads are developed, promoted, shared and displayed according to very specific user behavioral metrics to optimize clicks, downloads and conversions.